G-Dragon: Cultural impact and legacy

 Described as a "genius singer-songwriter" by The Korea Times, G-Dragon's role in producing many of BigBang's materials so early in their career was considered "unusual" at the time, as most K-pop bands are manufactured instead of self-produced.
-His involvement has shaped how new idol groups interact with their music, with The Korea Times acknowledging that his "unprecedented popularity" and recognition "has inspired many young idol-wannabes to become singer-songwriters."
-Artists that have cited his work as an influence include Zico, Be'O, Got7's BamBam, BTS's Jungkook and J-Hope, Zerobaseone's Ricky, Astro's Rocky, Seventeen's S.Coups, Jaden Smith, Younha, One, Lee Seung-hwan, Kim Eana, DinDin, and Grimes, who states that K-pop, in particular G-Dragon, has influenced her musical style "more visually than anything else."
+His involvement has shaped how new idol groups interact with their music, with The Korea Times acknowledging that his "unprecedented popularity" and recognition "has inspired many young idol-wannabes to become singer-songwriters".
+Artists that have cited his work as an influence include Zico, Be'O, Got7's BamBam, BTS's Jungkook and J-Hope, Zerobaseone's Ricky, Astro's Rocky, Seventeen's S.Coups, Jaden Smith, Younha, One, Lee Seung-hwan, Kim Eana, DinDin, and Grimes, who states that K-pop, in particular G-Dragon, has influenced her musical style "more visually than anything else".
 Mix Nines winner Woo Jin-young stated that G-Dragon's "This Love" inspired him to be a rapper.

 His music has gained appreciation from critics.
 The song "One of a Kind" is listed in Korean music critic Kim Bong-hyun's book of most influential Korean hip hop songs from 1989 to 2016, naming it one of the 28 tracks that shaped the genre.
 It was also the only song by a solo artist to be included in The Dong-A Ilbos 2016 list of the best male idol songs in the past 20 years.
-Meanwhile, Spin named "Crayon" the best K-pop single of 2012, with David Bevan commenting that the track "almost felt too big for the occasion, too brash to have come from the leader of a boy band."
+Meanwhile, Spin named "Crayon" the best K-pop single of 2012, with David Bevan commenting that the track "almost felt too big for the occasion, too brash to have come from the leader of a boy band".
 In 2013, "Crooked" was voted as MTV Iggy's Song of the Year, with the website commenting that "G-Dragon made a big splash in the world of K-pop and beyond with his solo album Coup d'Etat.
-'Crooked' from that album was the endlessly playable sound of him breaking big."
+'Crooked' from that album was the endlessly playable sound of him breaking big".
 In 2008, G-Dragon became the youngest person to be listed on The 10 Greatest Korean Composers at the age of 20.
 The Korea Music Copyright Association currently lists over 180 songs under G-Dragon's name.
 In 2015, G-Dragon's annual earnings from song royalties was estimated to be over $700,000 a year.
 He was the highest paid touring singer-songwriter in Korea, earning the most from songwriting royalties in 2012.
 In 2018, he tied with YG Entertainment producer Teddy Park for the most earned royalties for lyrics writing and song composition within the field of popular music from the Korean Music Copyright Association.
 They both received Daesang awards for it, making G-Dragon the first, and only idol as of now, to receive this type of award.
+He has co-written 24 number-one songs on the Circle Digital Chart as of 2025.